How to Use the MySQL IFNULL() Function

 SELECT IFNULL (NULL, 1000) AS Message;

-For example, we have the following customers table.
-This table consists of 3 columns, customer_id, customer_name, and group.
+For example, suppose we have a table named "customers."
+This table consists of three columns: customer_id, customer_name, and group.
 The group column can be NULL.

 SELECT customer_id, customer_name, IFNULL(group, "The customer group is not set!")
 AS group

-The result set from this statement as follows:
+The result set from the above statement is as follows:

 |2||Roland||The customer group is not set!|

-In this tutorial, we've learned how to use the MySQL IFNULL() function.
-IFNULL() is used to return the specified value when the expression is NULL, otherwise returns the expression.
+In this tutorial, you have learned how to use the MySQL IFNULL() function, which returns the specified value if the expression is NULL; otherwise returns that expression.